Last Updated 2 weeks ago

 The Gaffer is the head of the lighting department and the chief lighting technician on set.

 They work directly with the cinematographer to design and execute the lighting approach for the project.
-While the DP decides what the light should feel like, the Gaffer determines how to achieve it with the available crew, gear, and time.
+While the DP of decides what the light should feel like, the Gaffer determines how to achieve it with the available crew, gear, and time.

 The Gaffer oversees the entire lighting team, delegates tasks, and makes high-level technical decisions.
-On set, they are the final authority on lighting execution and safety.

 2nd Electric (Best Boy)